< Back

 Carved from a single piece of hardwood in an elegant form, the handle has a round butt with pierced holes and the rounded finial at the top is finely incised with birds designs, the stone is secured with bush fibre rope and the whole object is in good original condition with an old crusty brown patina.
 The Wealth Axe dates from the late 19th to early 20th Century though the stone might be much older.

-Kula valuables are traded purely for the purposes of enhancing one’s social status and prestige.
+Kula valuables are traded purely for the purpose of enhancing one’s social status and prestige.
 Carefully prescribed customs and traditions surround the ceremonies that accompany the exchanges which establish strong, ideally lifelong relationships between the exchange parties (karayta’u, “partners”).
 The act of giving is a display of the greatness of the giver, accompanied by shows of exaggerated modesty in which the value of what is given is actively played down.
 Such a partnership involves strong mutual obligations such as hospitality, protection and assistance.
 Kula valuables never remain for long in the hands of the recipients; rather, they must be passed on to other partners within a certain amount of time, thus constantly circling around the ring.
 However, even temporary possession brings prestige and status.
 Important chiefs can have hundreds of partners while less significant participants may only have fewer than a dozen.

-The Todd Barlin Collection of Oceanic & Papua New Guinea Art
+The Todd Barlin Collection of New Guinea Oceanic Art

 INQUIRE HERE